Warming Center Open

 Environmental Resources

-Reservations are first come, first served.
-Full payment is due in order to reserve a facility.
+Reservations are first come, first serve.
+Payment is due in order to reserve a facility.

 Local Law No. 19 of 1996 established the Division of Environmental Resources (DER).
 The DER is located within Rockland County government and serves as the "core" environmental department responsible for informing the County Executive and the County Legislature on all environmental issues.
 These include but are not limited to, state and federal initiatives, new programs, funding sources, concerns of residents and environmental problems within the county.